scraperwiki/cobalt/README.md

     . ./activate
     mocha

+Integration Tests.

-To get the integration server to pull the most recent changes:
+You usually need to give the integration server the most recent code. the 029 hook will pull it from your local disk:

+    li runhook li runhook boxecutor-int-test-0 boxecutor-thin 029_copy_cobalt_from_local.l.sh
+    # And restart cobalt
+    li sh boxecutor-int-test-0 "service cobalt restart"

+Or if you like you can pull from github, but this is less good, because you must have pushed to github first:

     li sh boxecutor-int-test-0 "cd /opt/cobalt && git pull && service cobalt restart"

-and to run the integration tests:
+In any case to run the integration tests:

     mocha integration_test

-integration_test/cobalt.coffee has the host name that the integration tests are run on hardwired into it.
-Its key is in swops-secret.
+The host that is used for the integration test defaults to something hardwired in the source cod (integration_test/cobalt.coffee), but can be overridden with an environment variable:

+    COBALT_INTEGRATION_TEST_SERVER=boxecutor-dev-1.scraperwiki.net mocha integration_test/